natecook/jennajuby/site/content/post/acadia-national-park.md

 **Tips**

-\- Rent a car, you'll definitely need one to explore the park
+\- Rent a car if you fly to Maine, you'll definitely need one to explore the park

-\- Reserve a car pass to drive Cadillac Summit Loop as soon as you book your trip
+\- Reserve a car pass to drive Cadillac Summit Road as soon as you book your trip, they are cheap but spots fill up fast

-\- Offline download a map of Acadia before the trip so that you can navigate around the park without phone service (because there definitely won't be any)
+\- Download an offline map of Acadia on google maps before the trip so that you can navigate around the park without phone service (because there definitely won't be any)

 \- If you can, visit in September or early October when the crowds are gone and the weather is the perfect